 DIFFERENT DIAMOND SHAPES

 BUYING TIP– Look for a length to width ratio of 1.00-1.03.
 Remember rounds hide imperfections and lower colors best.
 Buying the Diamond Shape round with a grade of very good is still a beautiful diamond.
 Excellent is of course ideal and sometimes doesn’t have such a high premium.
-Cut is king so if your gonna stretch a budget, cut is the thing to do it for.
+Cut is king so if you’re gonna stretch a budget, cut is the thing to do it for.

 Each site has a premium round.
 I would say with proper homework you can find a beautiful round diamond outside of these prime selections.
 Consider these no guesswork, hand picked selection for ideal cuts.